eugenia1984/english/glossary.md

 - **night owl** is someone who stays up late.
 For example: ``He's a night owl, often working past midnight`` (stays up late)

+- **not right away**: is used to indicate that something didn't happen immediately or at the earliest opportunity.
+It suggests that there was a delay or a period before the action or change took place.
+This phrase helps to set the timeline of events or actions.

 - **not that much** is used to indicate a small amount or degree, often in response to a question about quantity or frequency.
 For example, ``Do you travel for work? – Not that much``.

 - **not too far away**, it means the coffee shops are at a good distance — they're easy to get to, but not right next door.